Simple Chestnut Stuffing or Dressing

 5 from 1 vote

-You will love this easy and flavorful chestnut stuffing, whether you stuff your Thanksgiving turkey with it or bake it on the side.
+You will love this easy and flavorful chestnut stuffing, whether you stuff your Thanksgiving turkey with it or bake it to serve as a side dish.

 Prep Time25 minutes